RARE DISEASE EQUITY ~

 Many 2SLGBTQIA+ individuals face bias or stigma in clinical settings, impacting diagnosis and care.
 Few rare disease clinical trials collect data on sexual orientation or gender identity, leading to invisibility in research.

 Black, Indigenous, and other people of color are more likely to be undiagnosed or misdiagnosed, especially when symptoms don’t align with white-centric diagnostic models.
 BIPOC patients face lower clinical trial enrollment and reduced access to genetic testing and specialist care.
-For bone marrow transplants, Black and Brown patients have dramatically lower match rates, a life-threatening disparity.
+For bone marrow transplants, Black and Brown patients have dramatically lower match rates, which is a life-threatening disparity.

 Progress in rare disease requires solidarity.